 Our food arrived covered in silver cloches and we excitedly removed the lids having already forgotten what we ordered.
 The scrambled eggs were buttery and delicious, the bread a nice addition that we didn’t know we were getting, and the coffee sweet, sweet relief!
 Mr Fluskey ordered a club sandwich (after all, this was brunch) and it was huge!
 This was an excellent way to start a long day of sightseeing.

 We had dinner reservations elsewhere, and couldn’t fit in any lunch in the onsite Italian restaurant.
 Giardino.
 I am sad we missed out as it looked like such a cool space.
 You would never guess it walking through from the hotel’s lobby, but the space has a large glass roof and so it is flooded with light.
 I popped my head in and couldn’t help but peer at some of the dishes people were eating.
 I’d have been happy to order any of them.
 I also loved the living wall.
 Giardino means garden and you can see where it gets its name.

-DOM Boutique Hotel is definitely NOT style over substance.
+We hope you enjoyed this DOM Boutique Hotel review.
+It is definitely NOT style over substance.
 Yes, it is stylish, but the staff are so sweet and helpful.
 The breakfast was delicious and the bed was an absolute dream!
 We slept through our alarm…I DON’T do that!!
 Shame we couldn’t get the bed in our hand luggage!
 If I ever return to Saint Petersburg, I would absolutely book the DOM Boutique Hotel again.
 If you are thinking of booking then you can find the latest prices and offers on the DOM Boutique Hotel website.